frankshearar/Home/Package-Type.md

 &lt;package xmlns="http://schemas.microsoft.com/packaging/2012/06/nuspec.xsd"&gt;
   &lt;metadata&gt;
     ...
+    <b>&lt;packageTypes&gt;
-    <b>&lt;packageType type="Dependency" /&gt;</b>
+      &lt;packageType type="Dependency" /&gt;
+    &lt;/packageTypes&gt;</b>
   &lt;/metadata&gt;
 &lt;/package&gt;
 </pre>

 ## Tool Creation

-To create a package that can operate as a .NET CLI tool, there is one option (in addition to manually editing the input .nuspec file to a `<packageType>` node.
+To create a package that can operate as a .NET CLI tool, there is one option (in addition to manually editing the input .nuspec file to add a `<packagesTypes>` and `<packageType>` node.
 The developer adds a `"packageType"` key to the existing `"packOptions"` node of the project.json of the .NET tool that is being created.

 For example, this could be the project.json of the `dotnet-hello` tool described above.